aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 **Main**

-Since this bot was mainly built for reminders and for personal use really, I've chosen to go with sqlite for now but I've actually got it set up with `pq` before and it is really quick to swap it out.
+Since this bot was mainly built for personal reminders, I've chosen to go with `Sqlite3` for now but I've got it set up with `pq` before and it is fairly easy to swap it out, since both the libraries uses the `database/sql` library.

 ```go
 _, err := toml.DecodeFile("configs.toml", &conf)